VISITOR FAQ: SPRING 2021

 -a physical distancing policy

-We have also removed stationary benches, headphones, and other surfaces that could facilitate the transmission of the SARS-CoV-2 virus.
+We have also removed stationary benches.
 Light-weight portable stools are available for use upon request.
-Hand sanitizing stations are present in the 6th floor lobby and the gallery staff will frequently disinfect common touch points.
+Hand sanitizing stations are present in the 6th floor lobby.

 Is the Wallach hosting any public programming?